Eastern Lesser Sunda Islands and Timor Coastal Area IMMA

 Download fact sheet

-The Lesser Sunda Coastal Area comprises a non-contiguous area of water and small islands from Bali to Wetar Islands, covering 65,041,195 hectares (Spalding et al. 2007).
+The Lesser Sunda Coastal Area IMMA comprises a non-contiguous area of water and small islands from Bali to the Wetar Islands.
 It contains the four provincial administrative areas of Bali, West Nusa Tenggara, East Nusa Tenggara, and Maluku.
-This area consists of coastal area of Sabu Islands, Rote Islands, Eastern Part of Flores, and Timor Island.
-In Addition, it shares border with Timor Leste and northern Australia.
-This area considered as a suitable habitat for dugong (Dugong dugon) due to numerous seagrass meadows around the area and the number of sighting of dugongs in this area.
-Sighting information from a participatory mapping process of the coastal community’s local knowledge, and a ground-truthing survey and direct sightings, have confirmed that dugongs are found at 25 locations within the area.
+This area consists of coastal areas of the Sabu Islands, Rote Islands, the eastern part of Flores, and Timor Island.
+In addition, it shares a border with Timor Leste and northern Australia.
+This IMMA is considered as a suitable habitat for dugong (Dugong dugon) due to numerous seagrass meadows and a high number of sightings of dugongs in this area.
+Sighting information from a participatory mapping process of coastal community local knowledge, a ground-truthing survey and direct sightings, have confirmed that dugongs are found at 25 locations within the area.
 Sightings are mostly of single individuals, and 5 individuals sighted in Oelolot-Ndoo Island and Rote Island.
 The species is increasingly vulnerable due to habitat loss and overlap with human activities such as seaweed farming.

 Description of Qualifying Criteria